Code-Institute-Submissions/TotalGym/README.md

 ## Testing

 ### Pre-Deployment
-Throughout the development of this site it was previewed locally as each new element was added, and in addition, the built-in browser developer tools for Chrome, Edge, Safari and Firefox were used to ensure that the layout was responsive for all screen sizes.
+Throughout the development of this site, it was previewed locally as each new element was added, and also, the built-in browser developer tools for Chrome, Edge, Safari and Firefox were used to ensure that the layout was responsive for all screen sizes.

 ### Post-Deployment
-Once the main structure of the site was complete it was deployed to GitHub Pages in order to test it on actual devices.
+Once the main structure of the site was complete it was deployed to GitHub Pages to test it on actual devices.
 This revealed some behaviour that had not been seen when using the developer tools responsive utility, such as, hover effects appearing when touching images on mobile devices.

 ### Issues found and fixed
 - Class Timetable formatting - Due to the use of sticky cells, when the screen is resized some cells disappear under the sticky cells.
-This was resolved by using CSS Media queries for all known screen sizes.
+This was resolved by using CSS media queries for all known screen sizes.
 - Image Hover effects appearing and persisting after touching images on touchscreen devices.
 Resolved by removing Hover effects for screen sizes of 1024px and below.

 ### Final checks